scriptituk/xfade-easing/README.md

 ### All easings

-Here are all the supported easings superimposed by the [Desmos Graphing Calculator](https://www.desmos.com/calculator):
+Here are all the supported easings superimposed using the [Desmos Graphing Calculator](https://www.desmos.com/calculator):

 ![all easings](assets/all-easings.png)